zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

 As you reference the business process model below, follow a scenario through the process during runtime:
 - The workflow begins at the *Submit Request* start event where the Store Manager uses a web form to provide details for an inventory request for their store.
 - When the Store Manager is done filling in the form, they press the *Submit* button.
 This generates a workflow task for the Regional Manager at the *Approve Request* human activity.
-- \* The Regional Manager accepts the task and uses a web form to evaluate the request.
+- \* Loop \* The Regional Manager accepts the task and uses a web form to evaluate the request.
 - If the request looks reasonable:
   - The Store Manager presses the *Approve* button on the web form.
   - Processing continues into the *Create Order* integration activity where an order is created in the backend system.